-Amir Alavi represents plaintiffs and defendants in complex commercial litigation throughout the United States.
+Amir H. Alavi represents plaintiffs and defendants in complex commercial litigation throughout the United States.
 He has litigated cases involving hedge funds and investment partnerships, intellectual property, securities fraud, mergers, energy trading, software development, natural gas pipelines, oil & gas mineral interests, construction defects, and the automotive industry.
 Since 2006, he has recovered more than half-a-billion dollars in settlements and verdicts for his clients.

 Mr. Alavi is Board Certified in Civil Trial Law by the Texas Board of Legal Specialization, a distinction reserved for Texas trial lawyers with a high degree of trial experience and expertise.
 He has been recognized by attorneys across the country as one of the Best Lawyers in America for commercial litigation, is AV-rated by Martindale Hubbell and is a Life Fellow of the Texas Bar Foundation.
 He has been consistently recognized by Texas Law and Politics and Texas Monthly magazines on their “Texas Super Lawyers” listing and by H Texas Magazine as a “Top Lawyer in Houston.”